 You may also want to have more comprehensive coverage if you are older or have previous health issues.

-Ideally, a travel medical insurance plan should cover at least $50,000 in emergency medical expenses and $250,000 for emergency medical evacuation.
+Ideally, the best travel medical insurance plan should cover at least $50,000 in emergency medical expenses and $250,000 for emergency medical evacuation.

 Get Coverage Today!